dyanakie/Love-Manager/README.md

 # Install Instructions

-Just clone the repo.You can find the database lovemanager.sql with the build code.Just paste it and build your DB.Play!
+Just clone the repo.You can find the database lovemanager.sql with the build code.Just paste it and build your DB.

+Start from LoveManagerApplication and open your browser on http://localhost:8080/ Play!